Equality. Inclusion. Social Justice.

 At CARE USA, our core values of transformation, integrity, diversity, excellence, and equality demand accelerated action to end racial injustice everywhere, and we know that we must start with ourselves.

 - 91% of our staff are from countries we serve around the world.
-CARE operated 1,300 projects in more than 100 countries in 2020 reaching 92 million people.
+CARE operated 1,600 projects in more than 100 countries in 2022 reaching more than 174 million people.
 Read more about our work in our annual reports.

 - Of approximately 600 employees on CARE US payroll, which includes international staff working globally: